jinghuazhao/Computational-Statistics/docs/SYSTEMS.md

 Additional note: 6.1.4 has problem with its Guess Additions.
 To enable copy/paste through clipboard one can use [VBoxGuestAdditions_6.1.97-136310.iso](https://www.virtualbox.org/download/testcase/VBoxGuestAdditions_6.1.97-136310.iso) as discused here, https://www.virtualbox.org/ticket/19336.

+When VirtualBox failed to start a session, one can enter MS-DOS prompt as adminstrator, and issue command `bcdedit /set hypervisorlaunchtype off` and restart the computer.

 ## Windows Hyper-V